Characterization of the Quasi-Stationary State of an Impurity Driven by Monochromatic Light I - The Effective Theory

 \section{The host environment--impurity--light source microscopic model}

 Laser devices are based on several physical processes.
-One of them consists of pumping the electron densities of atomic energy levels to obtain a so--called inversion of population.
+The first one consists of pumping the electron densities of atomic energy levels to obtain a so--called inversion of population.
 It is achieved in many cases by using an external source of light.
 This procedure is called here \emph{optical} pumping.
 Note however that pumping can also be implemented by means of chemical reactions, electric currents, and other methods.
 A further step is to use this inversion of population to obtain optical amplification through stimulated emission of photons.
 These two processes implement a \emph{gain medium}, which is then put into a resonant optical cavity to obtain a laser, i.e., \emph{light amplification by stimulated emission of radiation}.
-Here, we are only interested in the optical pumping performed in the gain medium.
+Here, we are only interested in the first process, namely the optical pumping performed in the gain medium.

-Since the invention of lasers in 1958 by the physicists Schawlow, Townes and Bassov, a significant amount of gain mediums have been found.\ This includes semiconductors, liquids with dyes, gases such as carbon dioxide, argon, etc., and solids such as doped crystals and glasses.
-A large part of gain mediums are based on a host material, usually a solid or a liquid, containing impurities or dyes, which can be pumped.
+Since the invention of lasers in 1958 by the physicists Schawlow, Townes and Bassov, a significant amount of gain mediums has been found.\ This includes semiconductors, liquids with dyes, gases such as carbon dioxide, argon, etc., and solids such as doped crystals and glasses.
+A large part of gain mediums are based on a host material, usually a solid or a liquid, to which impurities or dyes which can be pumped are provided.
 A typical example is given by the well--known Nd:YAG laser which uses a crystal doped with neodymium.
 Inversion of population is obtained in this family of laser devices by optical pumping.
 Such a gain medium is typically what we have in mind here.

 An appropriately chosen impurity is crucial to get inversion of population by pumping and hence a positive optical gain.
 In particular, the pumping step should involve at least three or four atomic energy levels, as explained in any physics textbook on lasers.
 For instance, in the case of a monochromatic pump, neodymium impurities in Nd:YAG lasers are well described as four level systems.